Why CBD | Cannabis Businesses Should Stop Wasting Money on SEO

 And each of these platforms offers unique benefits for different content.
 And sometimes, people even bypass traditional search engines in favour of these platforms to get their information, products and / or services.

-So how do you apply this to your website?
+So how do you apply SEO to your website?

 By understanding who our target audience is and where they spend their time, we can attack those platforms and build an organic presence.
 For instance: